LauKr/Tellurium/README.md

 ```
 $ apt-get install python3.6
 ```
-as well as numpy & pandas
+as well as numpy, pandas & PyQt5 (for GUI only)
 ```
-$ pip install numpy pandas
+$ pip install numpy pandas PyQt5
 ```

 ### Setup

 Get the .py file by either cloning, downloading or downloading as .zip and unzipping.
-Then use python for starting the [MolarMassCalculator.py](MolarMassCalculator.py) file.
+Then use python for starting the [MolarMassCalculator_console.py](MolarMassCalculator_console.py) file.

 For example:
 ```
-$ python3 Molar-mass-calculator/MolarMassCalculator.py
+$ python3 Molar-mass-calculator/MolarMassCalculator_console.py
 ```

 ### Usage

+Either use the GUI.py for a graphical interface or use MolarMassCalculator_console.py for a console input based version.

 #### Basics
 The program should ask for a structure name.
 This name can be inserted like _La2O3_.
 If the name cannot automatically converted into the necessary information which elements occure how often, the user will be asked to insert this information manually.